openworm/OpenData/calcium_imaging/README.md

 - Data collated by [Andrew Leifer](https://www.pnas.org/content/113/8/E1074)

 Whilst these sources are currently sufficient to start planning integration categories which conform to the FAIR principles, ultimately more sources of data, especially dynamical, will be required.
-Using [Octoparse](https://www.octoparse.com/), web scraping of publications citing the Leifer dataset was carried out but was largely [unsuccessful](Citing doi.org_10.1073_pnas1507110112 and include _elegans_.xlsx] at returning new datasets of interest.
+Using [Octoparse](https://www.octoparse.com/), web scraping of publications citing the Leifer dataset was carried out but was largely [unsuccessful](Citing doi.org_10.1073_pnas1507110112 and include _elegans_.xlsx) at returning new datasets of interest.

 #### 2. Establishing FAIR categories